Universite-Gustave-Eiffel/NoiseModelling/Docs/functions/NoiseModelling/Road_Emission_from_Traffic.rst

 ``tableRoads`` — *Roads table name*
    Name of the Roads table.
-   If you provide the PERIOD field you do not provide the fields with the extension  _D _E _N.
+   If you provide the PERIOD field you do not need to provide the fields with the extension  _D _E _N.
 This function recognize the following columns (* mandatory) :

    *   PK  : If there is a primary key defined, it will be copied with the same name and set as a primary for the output table